key-lime-box/simplemq/README.md

 - `name`: A friendly queue name.
 - `description`: A longer description as to what this queue is for.

+## Registering a Publisher

+POST `/api/publishers/new`

+Before publishing messages, the applications need to be registered as publisher.
+This is a one-time action which is normally done during installation, not at runtime.

 ## Publishing a Message